GrandSensei/BirminghackProject/README.md

 ## How to Use This Repository
 - **Paper**: The full paper is available in the `Inducing Dreams that Bypass Natural Perceptual Limits.pdf` file.
 - **Presentation**: A Canva presentation outline is provided in the `README.md` for creating a visual summary of the paper.
 - **Future Work**: Contributions are welcome!
 Feel free to expand on the speculative ideas or propose new applications.

 ---

-## License
-This work is licensed under [Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)](https://creativecommons.org/licenses/by-nc/4.0/).

----

-## Contact
-For questions or collaborations, please reach out to [Your Email/Contact Info].

----

 **Let’s redefine the boundaries of human perception and consciousness!** 🧠✨